 In addition to tuition, students are required to pay a fee for each dance class taken at The Catholic University of America.
 Contact the Departments of Music for applicable fees.

-Coaching is available for undergraduate voice majors by request, for one semester hour of credit only, and only in the semesters in which the junior and senior recitals are scheduled.
+Coaching is available for undergraduate vocal performance majors by request, for one semester hour of credit only, and only in the semesters in which the junior and senior recitals are scheduled.
 Exceptions require the permission of the vocal division head.
 For this coaching, students pay the elective study (higher) private instruction fee.

 MUS 337, 420, 420A, 472A, and 472B are offered on a rotational basis, and students may take these courses out of the sequence listed, if necessary.